kartikeybhardwaj/udacity-blockchain-developer-nanodegree/Project 4 - Private Blockchain Notary Service/README.md

 # Project #4.
 Private Blockchain Notary Service

 This project is a Star Registry Service that allows users to claim ownership of their favorite star in the night sky.
-This project has RESTful APIs built using Express Node.js framework that interfaces with the private blockchain built in [Project 2](https://github.com/kartikeybhardwaj/udacity-blockchain-developer-nanodegree/tree/master/Project%202%20-%20Blockchain%20Data) and is built upon structure of [Project 3](https://github.com/kartikeybhardwaj/udacity-blockchain-developer-nanodegree/tree/master/Project%203%20-%20Blockchain%20Web%20Services).
+This project has RESTful APIs built using Express Node.js framework that interfaces with the private blockchain built in [Project 2](https://github.com/kartikeybhardwaj/udacity-blockchain-developer-nanodegree/tree/master/Project%202%20-%20Blockchain%20Data) and is built upon the structure of [Project 3](https://github.com/kartikeybhardwaj/udacity-blockchain-developer-nanodegree/tree/master/Project%203%20-%20Blockchain%20Web%20Services).
-This project has two endpoints:
+This project has six endpoints:
-* GET block
+* Three POST endpoints
-* POST block
+* Three GET endpoints

 ## Getting Started